hindu-comm/mail_stream_advaita-l/2016/12/Sringeri_recognized_/60__Venkata_sriram_P.md

 two rivers Tunga & Bhadra.
 Also, it is said that the Sarada was installed then and there itself where Mother stood on the sand.
-It is said that the same sand where Mother stood is still preserved and worshipped in Kudali Mutt and it is interesting to note that the muttadhipati-s of that pITa has the yOgapaTTa starting with "वालुक​" which implies "sand" in Sanskrit.
+It is said that the same sand where Mother stood is still preserved and worshipped in Kudali Mutt and it is interesting to note that the muttadhipati-s of that pITa has the yOgapaTTa starting with "वालुक" which implies "sand" in Sanskrit.

 Some say, Mother Sarada has been installed with aSTa-dikbandhana of vanadurga mantra :))